manku31/User-Management/README.md

 ### Setting up the project in your machine

-  1. Navigate to User-Management diectory
+  1. Navigate to User Management diectory

   2. Install the dependencies
     - `npm install`